lignumsystem/LignumForest/HDF5FILES.md

 ### Voxel space
 - <I>/VoxelSpace/VoxelSpace\*.txt</I>: The initial voxel space assuming the traditional *VoxelSpace* file prefix.
-- <I>/VoxelSpaceSizes/VoxelSpaceSizesData</I>: HDF5 2D table for voxel space expansion during simulation.
+- <I>/VoxelSpaceSizes/VoxelSpaceSizesData</I>: HDF5 2D table for voxel space size expansion during simulation.

+Dataset saves voxel space size dynamics.
+See HDF5 voxel space file for tree, foliage and solar radiation data.

 ### Supplementary data
-The obsolete supplementary data duplicate the content of their corresponding files saved and can be removed from the HDF5 file structure some time in the future.
+The obsolete supplementary data duplicate the content of the files and will be removed from the HDF5 file structure.

 - <I>/AllFunctions</I>: Group for functions.
 Functions are saved as HDF5 2D tables.
 - <I>/TreeFunctions</I>: Group for functions in a tree.
 Function files are save as HDF5 2D tables.
 - <I>/AllParameters</I>: Group for parameters.
 Parameter values are saved as HDF5 2D tables.
 - <I>/Parameters/TreeParameters</I>: Tree parameters (denoted by relevant Lignum::LGMPD names) as HDF5 1D array.

-### Trees
+## Tree structures
 Trees are saved in a separate HDF5 file as XML strings and grouped by simulation years.
 The designated file name is the file name for simulation results prefixed with *TreesXML_*.